Pedro M. Oliveira: Family

 One of Oliveira's three sons and fellow National Club member, Jose Oliveira Lawezzari, married Ingrid Schwend, daughter of former SS member Friedrich Schwend, with whom he had two daughters.
 The marriage became the focus of a highly-publicised murder trial that lasted from May to July 1965 after Schwend voluntarily confessed to local law enforcement that she fatally shot José Manuel de Sartorius y Bermúdez de Castro on the night of December 14, 1963, claiming self-defence.

 According to Schwend, represented by Senator David Aguilar Cornejo, she had been pursued by Sartorius in his white Morris Mini-Minor while she was driving her cherry Buick late at night, returning from a date with a lawyer despite being married.
 After she stepped out of her vehicle, he forced himself on her, after which she pulled out a handgun from her purse and shot the alleged stranger up to six times.

 This version of events was challenged by Raúl Peña Cabrera, who represented Olenka Dudek, a Polish-Peruvian socialite and widow of Sartorius.
 He claimed that both parties had scheduled a date and that Oliveira had shot Sartorius out of jealousy, despite the couple's open marriage.
 This version of events was also shared by the Peruvian Investigative Police (PIP), but opposed by the general public, who overwhelmingly supported Schwend's story.
-Schwend was ultimately found guilty, with her husband being ordered to pay Sartorious' widow S/.
+Schwend was ultimately found guilty, with her husband being ordered to pay Sartorius' widow S/.
 40,000, and sentencing her to five years in prison, which were decreased to three for her good conduct, after which she divorced her husband.